Introduction

 Energy rediscretization

-One problem that arises in the resolvent formulation is that the NMR peaks are usually very sharp.
-Discretizing the frequency axis with a very fine grid is computationally ineffective.
-Therefore, we perform several rounds of computing the spectral function.
-We start with a linear grid in frequency space and a rather large artificial broadening .
-Then we iteratively rediscretize the frequency space in equal weight partitions of the total spectral function while reducing in each step until we reach the desired broadening.
-In this way, we obtain a non-linear adaptive grid with accumulation points at the spectral function peaks.
+One problem that arises when simulating NMR spectra is that the peaks are usually very sharp, which means that resolving them numerically poses a challenge in itself.
+Therefore, performing calculations in time domain typically requires a lot of time steps that have to be evaluated.
+Also in the frequency domain, discretizing the frequency axis with a very fine grid would be computationally ineffective.
+Therefore, we perform several rounds of computing the spectral function and use the result of each round to rediscretize the frequency grid for the next.
+We first calculate the spectral function with a linear grid in frequency space and a rather large artificial broadening .
+Based on this result we rediscretize the frequency space in equal weight partitions of the total spectral function.
+This gives us a new non-linear frequency grid with grid points accumulated around the spectral function peaks.
+We then repeat this process with a smaller broadening , which allows us to resolve sharper peaks.
+This way, we can iteratively reach the desired resolution.

 Calculating NMR Spectra

-While using the resolvent formulation for the Green's function
+While using the Lehmann representation for the expectation value

 is useful to resolve sharp features in an NMR spectrum, it does not address the problem of the exponential scaling of the Hamiltonian dimension.
 Evaluating this expression in a brute force approach would imply diagonalizing a Hamiltonian of dimension where is the number of spins in the molecule.
 This would restrict one to around 10 spins on a modern laptop.
 Therefore, different strategies need to be employed to evaluate NMR spectra for larger molecules.